Pehr August Peterson

-Pehr August "P.A."
-Peterson (September 8, 1846 – June 10, 1927) was a Swedish-born business executive, civic leader, and philanthropist in Rockford, Illinois, United States.
+Pehr August Peterson (September 8, 1846 – June 10, 1927) was a Swedish-born business executive, civic leader, and philanthropist in Rockford, Illinois, United States.
 Peterson was founder and president of numerous furniture and machine tool manufacturing companies and one of the founders of Swedish American Hospital.

 Background

 Peterson came from Ving, in the historical province of Västergötland, Sweden.
 His father was a tailor.
 In 1852, when Pehr was six, the Peterson family immigrated to America and Rockford, Illinois.
 After four years the family settled on a farm in nearby Cherry Valley, Illinois.
 Young Peterson worked on farms for years.